MicrosoftDocs/SupportArticles-docs/support/sql/connect/certificate-chain-not-trusted.md

 ## Resolutions

-For scenario 1, use one of the following solutions for short-term mitigation:
+For scenario 1, use one of the following solutions:

 - **Solution 1:** Use Microsoft OLE DB Driver for SQL Server 18.x.
 You can download the driver from [Release notes for OLE DB Driver - OLE DB Driver for SQL Server](/sql/connect/oledb/release-notes-for-oledb-driver-for-sql-server?view=sql-server-ver16&preserve-view=true).